rsdoiel/antenna/archives/2025/planet_2025.27.md

 date: 2025-07-11, from: RTÉ News

-Oasis will play their first gig in their hometown of Manchester in nearly 16 years on Friday.
+Oasis will play their first gig in their hometown of Manchester in nearly 16 years tonight.

 <br>